 Scott Bills Memorial Prize

 The Peace History Society will award the Scott Bills Memorial Prize bi-annually (in odd years) for an outstanding English-language work in the field of Peace History.
-The Prize will be awarded for an outstanding first book or an outstanding dissertation by a faculty member or independent scholar.
+The Prize will be awarded for an outstanding first book or an outstanding dissertation by a faculty member or independent scholar completed in 2012 or 2013.
 The Prize carries a cash award of $500.

 Previous award recipients:

 2010-11: Nicholas Krehbiel, General Lewis B. Hershey and Conscientious Objection during World War II (Columbia, Missouri: University of Missouri Press, 2011).

 2008-09: Ross A. Kennedy, The Will to Believe: Woodrow Wilson, World War I, and America's Strategy for Peace and Security (Kent State University Press, 2009).

 2006-07: Wesley Hogan, Many Minds, One Heart: SNCC's Dream for a New America (Univ. of North Carolina Press, 2007).

 2003-05: Michael S. Foley, Confronting the War Machine: Draft Resistance During the Vietnam War (Univ. of North Carolina Press, 2003).

 PHS hopes to make the Bills Memorial Prize a self-perpetuating endowment.
 You may make an online donation to this fund in memory of Scott Bills at http://peacehistorysociety.wordpress.com/.